-The Oxnard College Tutorial Center provides tutoring to all enrolled students who want to strengthen their academic abilities and succeed in class.
-Free tutoring is offered by selected tutors trained to challenge and support students to think critically and independently, and serve as role models.
-Tutors are available for short- or long-term assistance, on a drop-in basis, and for small group study sessions.
-Two centers are available, the Writing Skills Center to assist with writing/ research projects across the curriculum at any stage of the writing process, and the Math Skills Center to assist from Basic Math to Calculus/Physics.
-The Tutorial Center is designed to assist students with study skills, test preparation, and the successful completion of classes.
+The Oxnard College Tutorial Center, located on the mezzanine level of the college Library in the Learning Resources Building, provides free tutoring services to all enrolled students who want to strengthen their academic ability and skills.
+Tutoring is offered by college students on a drop-in basis through one of the two main centers.
+The Writing Skills Center to assist with writing/research projects across the curriculum at any stage of the writing process, and the Math Skills Center to assist in science courses, and from basic math to Calculus.

+Tutors have outstanding academic records and are selected on the basis on their performance in the subject they tutor, communications skills, and their ability to relate to other students in a positive supportive manner.

+The mission of the Oxnard College Tutorial Center is to assist students to become independent learners through the use of study skills and strategies that will help them succeed in classes across the curriculum.
+These services provided by the Tutorial Center are not intended to take the place of direct instruction given by the instructors, but are designed to enhance studying and learning habits for students.

 Stop by the Tutorial Center or call us for more information at 986-5846.
-Our friendly staff will be glad to assist you!
+Our friendly staff will be glad to assist you.